 - Lampshaded in the Discworld PC game: Rincewind remarks that lovable street urchins are well-known for that sort of thing.

-- The player character in games like Fable, Fallout, and The Elder Scrolls IV: Oblivion can steal just about everything not environment geometry as long as their dexterity is high enough and nobody's looking.
+- In Fable, the player can steal just about everything not environment geometry as long as their dexterity is high enough and nobody's looking.

-- In a darkly comedic take on the Burger King example above, in Fallout it's also possible to "reverse pickpocket" them, i.e. sneaking items into their possession, such as grenades which are activated as soon as you exit the menu.
+- It's possible to "reverse pickpocket" them, i.e. sneaking items into their possession, such as grenades which are activated as soon as you exit the menu.
 The game keeps track of how many times you've done this under "Pants Exploded", and Fallout 3 awards the Psychotic Prankster achievement for pulling it off the first time.